Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ## Insight

-This is the pivotal mechanic of the game tracking both your exposure to the awful truth in the short term and long-term changes to your resolve.
+This is the pivotal mechanic of the game tracking both your exposure to the Mythos in the short term and long-term changes to your resolve.
-You gain Insight from seeing the Unnatural, like a monster or other horrifying evidence of the Mythos, pushing you to the brink of panic.
-When you do, make a WIL save to reduce the amount of Insight you gain (written INS 1/1d4).
+You gain Insight from seeing a monster or other horrifying evidence of the Mythos, pushing you to the brink of panic.
+When you do, make a WIL save to reduce the amount of Insight you gain (written for example as INS 1/1d4).

 Cross out the corresponding number of pips on your character sheet beginning at the 1 position (1 o’clock) going clockwise.